noech373/projet_react/README.md

 This project is under MIT license.
 See `LICENSE` file for more details.

 ## 📞 Contact
-For any questions or suggestions, feel free to open an issue or contact me directly.
+For any questions or suggestions, feel free to open an issue or contact us directly.

-## 🙏 Acknowledgments
+## Team
-- Development team
-- Contributors
-- Users for their feedback
+Chabanon Noé, Julienne Baptiste, Catros Thomas, 2025